relops/cqlr/README.md

 ## Design

 cqlr should sit on top of the core gocql runtime and concern itself only with struct binding.
+There are two modes of operation:

+* Binding a struct's fields to the query parameters of a particular statement using `Bind()`
-The binding object is a stateful instance that wraps a gocql `Iter` and performs runtime introspection of the target struct.
+* Wrapping a gocql `*Query` instance to perform runtime introspection of the target struct in conjunction with meta data provided by the query result

 The binding is specifically stateful so that down the line, the first loop execution can perform expensive introspection and subsequent loop invocations can benefit from this cached runtime metadata.
 So in a sense, it is a bit like [cqlc][], except that the metadata processing is done on the first loop, rather than at compile time.

 ## Status